parthgoswami-github/prod/ansible_sd/index.md

-# Managing Windows Server from Red Hat Server using Ansible
+# Managing Windows Server from Red Hat Server using Ansible on AWS EC2

 Recently, while working on an internal project I was required to ping a Windows server from a RHEL server.
 Sounds easy, right?
 It would have been indeed, however, the task was to ping the Windows server from RHEL via ansible, and that's where the scenario got tricky.
 I went through a few articles and videos on and thought of documenting my learnings in this blog.